selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

 To assert that radio button not selected use any of the following steps.

-    Then I should see radio button having id "(.*?)" not selected Then I should see radio button having name "(.*?)" not selected Then I should see radio button having class "(.*?)" not selected Then I should see radio button having xpath "(.*?)" not selected Then I should see radio button having css "(.*?)" not selected
+    Then I should see radio button having id "(.*?)" unselected Then I should see radio button having name "(.*?)" unselected Then I should see radio button having class "(.*?)" unselected Then I should see radio button having xpath "(.*?)" unselected Then I should see radio button having css "(.*?)" unselected

 To assert that radio button group selected by text use any of the following steps.